paysdoc/ES6TypeScript/README.md

 ###Assignment 1 Basic types
 Take a look at the Person class.
 Even tho it's located inside a typescript file, we haven't touched any Typescript yet.
-The first thing we can do is adding types to all variables and functions (return types) inside Person. [here](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a link with some basic types.
+The first thing we can do is adding types to all variables and methods (return types) inside Person.
+[Here](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a link with some basic types.
-After this is done, create a new person in a variable and check your IDE's auto completion.
-Suddenly we know exactly what's expected and even get compiler errors if we put in the wrong values.
+After this is done, create a new person with a variable and check your IDE's auto completion.
+Now we know exactly what's expected and get compile errors if we put in the wrong values.
 ```javascript
 class Example {
     text:string;